WELCOME! Ahlan wa Sahlan!

 -cheque (NSF $35)

-*cash payments are discouraged except for drop-ins — safety/security concerns
+*cash payments are only accepted for drop-ins — safety/security concerns

--anyone wishing to pay at/in the first class will not be guaranteed a spot
+-anyone delaying payment until the first class cannot be guaranteed a spot

-*If you are missing part of session for important reasons such as travel, work commitments, health reasons, etc. you may choose to register for only the dates you can attend.
-Note the per class rate.
+*If you are missing part of a session for important reasons such as travel, work, medical procedures, etc. you may choose to register for only the dates you can attend, in advance, at the per class rate.

 Paypal & e-transfers to: email@example.com